Multilingual Routing in Mixture-of-Experts

 \begin{findingbox}{}{} Routing entropy decreases (in other words, routing confidence increases) across model layers for all languages, but this decrease happens at a much higher rate for non-English languages. \end{findingbox}

 We calculate the entropy $H$ of each routing weight distribution and then average across tokens in the datasets.
 As tokens pass through the model, routers increasingly know which experts to send them to, perhaps because representations become more refined or experts more diverse \citep{lo-etal-2025-closer}.
-This lowering entropy occurs for English, but is much stronger for non-English languages, as can be seen for \olmoe in Figure~\ref{fig:olmoentropy}.
+This lowering entropy occurs for English, but is much more pronounced for non-English languages, as can be seen for \olmoe in Figure~\ref{fig:olmoentropy}.
 For non-English languages in particular, the final layer displays a major drop.
 While the entropy graphs look quite different for each model (See Appendix~\ref{entropyplots}), these broader trends are visible for all.
 A likely explanation is a small set of experts specialized for non-English generation in the final layers.
 Meanwhile, English has a broader pool of possible experts to decide from, resulting in higher routing entropy.

 We additionally analyze the token-to-token routing variance across languages and layers.
 To do so, we randomly sample 500 pairs of tokens per sequence and take the Jaccard similarity of the two sets of activated experts.
 This gives a robust estimate for the expected similarity across all $2^L$ token pairs.
 We then average across sequences, giving a measure of \textit{intra}-sequence routing agreement for each layer.
 We show this metric for \phimoe with a subset of languages in Figure~\ref{fig:consistency} as an example.
 Other models and languages display very similar patterns.